aidanmelen/terraform-aws-security-group-v2/README.md

 - Follow DRY principals by using [Conditionally Omitted Arguments](https://www.hashicorp.com/blog/terraform-0-12-conditional-operator-improvements#conditionally-omitted-arguments) AKA nullables.

-- Prevent Service interruptions by [unpacking](https://github.com/aidanmelen/terraform-aws-security-group-v2/tree/main/examples/unpack) grouped arguments provided by the user.
+- Prevent Service interruptions by [unpacking](https://github.com/aidanmelen/terraform-aws-security-group-v2/tree/main/examples/unpack) packed arguments provided by the user.

 - A simplified interface for matrix functionality that works with all module rule types and computed rules.